business-science/workshop_2018_dsgo/README.md

-# DSGO 2018 Workshop - Business Science
+# DSGO 2018 - Machine Learning With R + H2O Workshop

 ___Get ready to learn how to predict credit defaults with `R` + `H2O`!___